BioroboticsLab/bb_hpc/README.md

---what  {all, bbb, outputs, rpi}  # Which caches to rebuild (default: all) --use-cache / --no-use-cache  # Use incremental BBB cache (default: use) --check-read-bbb              # Read .bbb files to validate (adds is_valid; slower)
+--what  {all, bbb, outputs, rpi}  # Which caches to rebuild (default: all) --use-cache / --no-use-cache  # Use incremental BBB cache (default: use) --check-read-bbb              # Read .bbb files to validate (adds is_valid; slower) --deep-check-bbb              # Read all frames for each .bbb (slowest; catches premature EOF)
 ```

 **Examples:**